KL0010/POS_IMS/README.md

 8<h3><b>Application Under construction: Utilising Code First Approach</b></h3>
 <b>Point of Sale (POS) and Inventory Management System (IMS)</b> is a .NET 8.0 Core web API and console application, designed specifically for <b>producers of blended products</b>. <br />
-AI/ML is used for regression analysis for customer behaviour predictions.
+AI/ML is used for regression analysis in customer behaviour predictions.
 <h4>System is designed to keep track of Blends and Ingredients.</h4>
 Documentation and class relational blueprint will be available after basic functionalities are rolled out.</br />
 The POS application uses Angular to render the UI.<br /><br />